 It is best to use the precise modern terminology, then there is no room for confusion.

-Arthritis literally means "joint inflammation," but it is used as a collective term for a complex family of musculoskeletal (muscle and skeleton) disorders that include over 100 different diseases or conditions.
+Arthritis literally means "joint inflammation," but it is used as a collective term for a complex family of musculoskeletal (muscle and skeleton) disorders that include over

 The Arthritis Foundation, a non-profit organization in the U.S., estimates that there are 53 million Americans living with arthritis.